jackpine/jackpine.github.com/_posts/2013-03-12-code-rescue.md

     302 examples, 0 failures, 270 pending

 OK.
+I know.
 Not super inspiring.
 I just gave up on all those tests.
-I know.
-But I'm not a superhero.
-And *now* we were in a position to have a *meaningful regression suite*.
+I'm not a superhero.
+But now we were in a position to have a *meaningful regression suite*.
 Now *a failing test meant something*.
 More importantly, it established the idea that *we were going to start respecting tests*.